 Distinguished members of the family include Nicolaus Wollick (c.
 1480-1541), English music theorist

 Robert Willcox (1558-1588), was an English Catholic martyr (one of the Oaten Hill Martyrs) who was hung, drawn and quartered; he was beatified by Pope Pius XI in 1929.

 John Willock (or Willocks or Willox) (c.
 1515-1585), was a Scottish reformer, a native of Ayrshire and was educated at the University of Glasgow.
 In 1562 he became rector of All Saints Church, Loughborough in Leicestershire.

 Thomas Wilcox (1549?-1608), was an English Puritan divine, born about 1549, and was 'fellow or scholar...

 Some of the Whillcake family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Whillcake family to the New World and Oceana
+Migration of the Whillcake family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Whillcake or a variant listed above: John Willcocks was a shoreman of St. John's, Newfoundland, who had settled there in 1754; John Wilcock settled in Brigus, Newfoundland, in 1801; John Wilcocks was Master of the ".